 14 stone (89kgs), is the maximum permitted weight.

 The Chief Instructor (CI) can authorise an increase up to 15 stone (95kg).
-This is generally for male participants only and is dependant on the individuals physical fitness with height/weight also being taken into consideration.
+This is generally for male participants only and is dependant on the individuals physical fitness, their age and with height/weight being taken into consideration.
 Any clarification on this must be directed to the CI prior to initial arrival.

 As mentioned above, the minimum age for skydiving is 16 years of age.
 However, if a person is under 18 years of age, they must have their parent or legal guardian sign the permission section of the BPA Membership Agreement form which is available below.
 In addition, it is a requirement that the same parent or legal guardian signs the Declaration of Fitness as the Witness.